New! Grand Prize trip to Tanglewood

 - The adjudicators may provide a few general oral comments after the preliminary round of each age category, before the finalists for that category are announced.

-- Written comments from the adjudicators will be mailed to all contestants following the preliminary round of the competition.
+- Written comments from the adjudicators will be emailed to all teachers following the preliminary round of the competition.

 - The adjudicators’ decisions are final and may not be challenged.